Environmental Chemistry - Toxic Chemicals

 24. The concept of time-weighted average exposure is commonly used in assessing occupational exposure to:

-a) Ionizing radiation
+a) Ionising radiation

 b) Noise